ipc2023-htn/ipc2023-domains/README.md

 Four domains (Lamps and SharpSAT in total-order and Colouring and Ultralight-Cockpit in partial-order) are new.

-Lamps and Colouring can be used under ``CC BY-NC-SA 4.0`` conditions
+Lamps and Colouring can be used under ``CC BY-NC-SA 4.0`` conditions.